mantidproject/mantid/docs/source/algorithms/AlignComponents-v1.rst

 Description
 -----------

-This algorithm will take the output of :ref:`algm-GetDetOffsetsMultiPeaks` in the form of a :ref:`diffractioncalibration workspace<DiffractionCalibrationWorkspace>` and minimize the difference between the DIFC of the instrument and calibration workspace by moving and rotating instrument components.
+This algorithm will take a calibration in the form of a :ref:`diffractioncalibration workspace<DiffractionCalibrationWorkspace>` from the output of *for example* :ref:`algm-GetDetOffsetsMultiPeaks` or :ref:`algm-CalibrateRectangularDetectors` and minimize the difference between the DIFC of the instrument and calibration workspace by moving and rotating instrument components.

 The resulting calibrated geometry can be exported by :ref:`algm-ExportGeometry`.